howonlee/diluddit/README.md

 A lot of stuff is hardcoded to the idiosyncrasies of how I like stuff.
 If you want to de-hardcode it PR's are vaguely welcome-ish.
 In particular, I linearize all the threads you get on there with a tree traversal that keeps parents, so we get nice threads.
 Maybe I should do that for the orange site too

 I won't add auth and posting (anything that makes me deal with CORS), tho, so don't ask.
-I also actually like karma being invisible forever and the subreddit view on `top?t=week` without options.
+I also actually like karma being invisible forever and the subreddit view on `top?t=day` without options.
 Fork if you want to

 This is definitely like, one single option in a full-featured reddit client but a lot of the point is _not having features_ so that's probably a no go on any of the reddit clients I know of